-Forty Plus Training Summit and www.fortyplustrainingsummit.com are trade names of Aging-In Conferences Inc., a Canadian Not-For-Profit Corporation co-founded by a former federal Member of Parliament and member of the House Finance Committee-- and two veteran lawyers whose public law and private law practices have centered around education and the vocational training sector.
-Our former founding MP has departed to spearhead a new initiative, and we have since brought on a senior public relations expert and accomplished author.
+Forty Plus Training Summit, www.fortyplustraining.com, and www.fortyplustrainingsummit.com are trade names of Aging-In Conferences Inc., a Canadian Not-For-Profit Corporation co-founded by a former federal Member of Parliament and member of the House Finance Committee-- and two veteran lawyers whose public law and private law practices have centered around education and the vocational training sector.
+While our former founding MP has departed to spearhead a new initiative, in 2019 we have sought to broaden our mandate.

-Forty Plus Training is dedicated to providing high quality conferences and content for individuals who face the formidable challenges of a non-static, tech forward, and ever changing marketplace and workplace.
-We seek to also educate and collaborate with organizations that must understand and exploit the talents of an aging demographic.
+Forty Plus Training will remain dedicated to providing high quality seminars and online content for individuals who face the formidable challenges of a non-static, tech forward, and ever changing marketplace and workplace.
+We seek to educate and collaborate with organizations that must understand and exploit the talents of an aging demographic.
 Age is wisdom, but only where skills are current and relevant.
-We seek to collaborate with training institutions to understand how to retrain and reskill this demographic.
-We hope that municipal, provincial and federal governments will sit up and take notice of our conferences and our community based and proprietary content.
+We seek to collaborate with training institutions to understand how to retrain and re-skill this demographic.
+We hope that municipal, provincial and federal governments will sit up and take notice of our content and our community based and proprietary content.
 Governments at all levels face the enormous pressure of having to shape policies to see the future labour market demand.

 It is an undeniable fact that Canada's workforce is aging.
 Medical advances have increased the lifespan of Canadians, and this issue is not specific to Canada.
 However, with increased longevity there are many new challenges ahead.
 The most obvious challenge is the ongoing provision of health care to an aging population, not to mention the upside down financial pyramid created by the need to support the country's citizens for much longer than ever before.
 We will have to rethink and reconstruct products and services to accommodate an older generation of workers.
 We will have to ensure that individuals who were trained into "yesterday's" workforce can be prepared for mid-life career shifts-- with dignity and skills in hand.

-We are so proud to have had a former Prime Minister, the Right Honorable John N. Turner, as our keynote speaker to our inaugural event at the historic Heintzman House in Thornhill Canada on December 7, 2017.
+We are so proud to have had Canada's oldest living former Prime Minister, the Right Honourable John N. Turner, as our keynote speaker to our inaugural event at the historic Heintzman House in Thornhill Canada on December 7, 2017.
 Mr. Turner emphatically noted the critical importance to Canada of age and workforce demographics.

 We also hosted Schulich Executive Education Centre Professor Alan C. Middleton, a former Member of Parliament, the most senior Human Resources employee for the Ontario Securities Commission, and many other notables.

-We will host another event in early 2019.
+We will host online and in person sessions commencing in Q1 2019.
 Please stay tuned for upcoming announcements.